Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Results

-\paragraph*{Early Stopping to Capture Diffusion OOD Sampling Capabilities:} To understand under which conditions sampling from DPMs can lead to the generation of samples displaying unseen feature combinations, we examine the fraction of \emph{ood} samples generated by DPMs at different fidelities (\S \ref{sec:exp_design}).
-We consider ColorDSprites, given its synthetic nature, and the minimal overlap of different feature sets, making it particularly useful for this analysis.
-To measure the fraction of \emph{ood} samples, we train a near-perfect oracle on the full ColorDSprites dataset, trained to predict the WCST-ML partitioned labels under all features.
-We can then consider in-distribution (\emph{id}) those samples showcase fully correlated feature levels (close to the diagonal samples), and out-of-distribution (\emph{ood}) those samples classified to belong to the off-diagonal WCST-ML set.
-Fig. \ref{fig:fidelity_sampling} shows the fraction of OOD samples generated by the ColorDSprites DPM at varying levels of training fidelities.
+We use the {ColorDSprites} for the disentangled nature of its features, and the presence of all feature combinations in the data.
+To measure the fraction of \emph{ood} samples, we train a near-perfect oracle on the full dataset, and classify samples based on the \emph{diagonal} and \emph{off-diagonal} sets in WCST-ML \citep{scimeca2022shortcut}. \autoref{fig:fidelity_sampling} shows the fraction of \emph{ood} samples generated at varying levels of training fidelities.
 We identify at least three qualitative different intervals.
-An initial \emph{burn-in} interval, characterized by a high frequency of \emph{ood} generated samples, but which fails to capture the manifold of the data under inspection; an \emph{originative} interval, where we observe a reduced number of \emph{ood} samples, in favor for a generative distribution more aligned with the data to represent; and an \emph{exact} interval, where the DPM's ability to almost perfectly represent the data comes at the cost of novel emergent feature mixtures.
-In the context of ensemble diversification and bias mitigation, the \emph{originative} interval is posed to provide the necessary information to break the simplicity shortcuts, while providing effective disagreement signals with respect to the visual cues available.
+An initial \emph{burn-in} interval, characterized by a high frequency of \emph{ood} generated samples, but which fails to capture the manifold of the data; an \emph{originative} interval, where we observe a reduced number of \emph{ood} samples, in favor for a generative distribution more aligned with the data to represent; and an \emph{exact} interval, where the DPM's ability to almost perfectly represent the data comes at the cost of novel emergent feature mixtures.
+In the context of ensemble diversification and bias mitigation, the \emph{originative} interval is posed to provide the necessary information to break the simplicity shortcuts, while providing effective disagreement signals.
+Interestingly, we will later show that in \emph{DiffDiv}, low-fidelity samples can induce appropriate diversification.
+See Suppl. \S \ref{sup:sec:res} for further insights into DPM-early stopping with ensemble diversification criteria.